scubamikejax904/Connector-Bridge-Hubitat-direct/README.md

     -   Go to the parent device page, turn on `Enable Debug Logging`, and save preferences.
 Try a command and check the logs for `AccessToken error`.
 This indicates a mismatch between your key and the token from the bridge.
     -    Verify that multicast can get through your router/firewall see this post for the hubitat multicast socket test and example log
       [Hubitat community Driver thread](https://community.hubitat.com/t/driver-connector-relay-hubitat-driver-dd7006-p-box-local-control/161608/26?u=scubamikejax904)
+ - Any other issues Please join the Hubitat Community and post in the driver thread [Hubitat community Driver thread](https://community.hubitat.com/t/driver-connector-relay-hubitat-driver-dd7006-p-box-local-control/161608/26?u=scubamikejax904)

 -   **Device status shows "unknown":**
     -   This should no longer happen with the latest version of the driver.
 If it does, ensure you have the correct code installed.
 Click `Refresh` on the parent device page to get the latest status.